CArnoud/C_Arnoud_Calibrated_Detector/README.md

 Current Status
 ======================

-Detection working, but is slower than in the original version (implementation problem).
+Detection working, found out why the program was not optimized.
+Now it is faster than the original Matlab version, although results seem to be slightly worse.
-Calibrated detection and feature pyramid online, new candidate generation method under way.
+Calibrated detection and feature pyramid online, new candidate generation method is a work in progress.

 To Do List:
 ======================

-Current Total: 4
+Current Total: 5

 C_Arnoud_Calibrated_Detector.cpp:
-&nbsp;&nbsp;&nbsp;&nbsp;find out why the program is so slow!
+&nbsp;&nbsp;&nbsp;&nbsp;create config file and test the TownCentre data set

 Calibrated Detection:
 &nbsp;&nbsp;&nbsp;&nbsp;Possibly add a way to use background information
 &nbsp;&nbsp;&nbsp;&nbsp;Remove magic numbers on calibrated detector and suppression
-&nbsp;&nbsp;&nbsp;&nbsp;Create a new getCandidates function
+&nbsp;&nbsp;&nbsp;&nbsp;finish the new generate candidates function
+&nbsp;&nbsp;&nbsp;&nbsp;make a function that generates candidates around the detections to reapply the classifier